CumulusNetworks/docs/content/cumulus-linux-510/Quick-Start-Guide/_index.md

 ## Configure Layer 2 Ports

 Cumulus Linux does not put all ports into a bridge by default.
-To create a bridge and configure one or more front panel ports as members of the bridge:
+To create a bridge and configure one or more front panel ports as members of the bridge, run the following commands.

 {{< tabs "TabID367 ">}}
 {{< tab "NVUE Commands ">}}